Gavin867/12-employee-tracker/README.md

 Click [here](https://drive.google.com/file/d/1TqmsEsymn0bH5U-kexgpS_FoMfBLjud-/view) to view Part II of the application demoo which covers the DELETE funcationaliy.

-...if you you don't get the reference in the demo videos, click [here](https://www.youtube.com/watch?v=T8XeDvKqI4E).
+(...if you you don't get the Python reference in the demo videos, click [here](https://www.youtube.com/watch?v=T8XeDvKqI4E)

 ## Installation